-Fire extinguishers are located throughout the building.
+Fire extinguishers are located throughout the building and in the kitchen.
 They are clearly marked with signs.

 All extinguishers are on a maintenance contract with a facilities vendor for upkeep and recharge.
 Basic instructions for their use are on the extinguishers themselves: